 When jumping into a hybrid routine, always proceed with caution.
 Start slow, and work your way into it.
 Don't set up the hybrid with too much work.
 It's better to get the feel of a hybrid program, and then to add work, then it is to kill yourself and have to pull back on work.

 Far too many younger trainees are looking for magic routines and training systems.
 Wendler's 5/3/1 powerlifting system is not magic.
 It works if you work hard, and stick to it.
 Wendler's generally needs to be run for multiple cycles, so don't choose this routine if you're not willing to stick with it.
-If you're a younger lifter, and not sure if you're ready for a powerlifting routine, consult more experienced lifters on the Muscle & Strength forum.

 There are many heated debates about which training system is the best.
 Remember that the key to success on any program revolves around your drive to succeed.